-“The murderer was never identified and authorities express their slim chances of finding them.
+“The murderer was never identified and authorities express their slim chances of finding a suspect.
 The motive is unclear.
-It seems that Adams' journey is far from over.
-The justice system still needs to be put into play."
+It seems that Adams’ journey is far from over.
+The justice system still needs to be put into play.”

 You know, I often wonder what went on in her head, before she went missing and during those months in the bunker.
 I wonder more now than ever, and gosh do I wish I held onto more of the things she had told or said to me.
 I might have become a better person sooner.
 Become more of a red rather than the green I thought suited me.
 She had that way about her.
 That old soul who saw in color.

-“After forty-three years of hoping and waiting, her family is now fronted with the truth, despite their hopes for the latter outcome.
+“After 43 years of hoping and waiting, her family is now fronted with the truth, despite their unwavering hope for a different outcome.
 With all the thoughts and prayers from the community and her many high school friends who have come back to town just to mourn, hopefully, Adams and her family will soon come to rest.”

 Perhaps she was thinking about yellow roses.
 I have some in my garden that I’ll have to show my son.